 What’s Rothenburg ob der Tauber all about?

 I can still remember when I visited a place in our country where the 16th-19th century houses were relocated for preservation.
 I can say that I was more than captivated by the scenery that I saw during that time.

 Honestly, it was mindblowing to see how marvelous these old houses’ architecture and design are in person.

 I couldn’t help myself not to think of how beautiful the world would be if every town/city had kept its traditional design.
 If that happened, it seems that traveling would, even more, become an endless activity to do!

 It’s just that there is really something in quaint towns that blissfully mesmerizes.
-They give you this weird nostalgic feeling of a place or time you’ve never been before.
+They give you this weird nostalgic feeling of a place or time you’ve never been to before.
 Do you agree?

 Regardless of the “yes or no” answer, I am sure that Rothenburg ob der Tauber will be a place to visit, and I will tell you more about it later.